 Chateau La Dominique produces a medium to full body wine that is a deep red and has aromas of ripe fruit, and notes of licorice, pepper, and spice.

 To visit Chateau La Dominique you will need to take one of the tours.
 The classic tour will give you a guided tour of the vineyard and cellar, and a tasting of two of the wines for 12 euros.
 For my visit, I opted for a blind wine tasting which took place in the private cellar.
 The dark cellar blocks out other sights, sounds, and scents so you can focus your senses on the wine presented.
-Drinking from black wine glasses I was challenged to find the color of the wine, the grape variety, and vintage.
+Drinking from black wine glasses I was challenged to find the colour of the wine, the grape variety, and vintage.
 A blind wine tasting costs 25 euros, and the premium blind wine tasting costs 50 euros a person.

-I found the blind tasting to be extremely useful and a fun experience.
+I found the blind tasting to be extremely useful and fun experience.
 If possible I highly suggest trying the blind tasting for yourself.

 To complete my visit I had lunch at The Red Terrace within Chateau La Dominque.
 The restaurant offers an exception view of the vineyards and the menu combines traditional and contemporary Bordelais specialties.
-Focusing on featuring seasonal produce from the south west of France.
+Focusing on featuring seasonal produce from the southwest of France.
 Dishes are from 24 euros, with the market menu being 28 euros for lunch.

 To start I had a chilled pea soup topped with a poached egg and chorizo.

-Finally, for dessert, I had half sphere of dark chocolate with red fruit which was the perfect dessert to pair with a glass of La Dominique wine.
+Finally, for dessert, I had half-sphere of dark chocolate with red fruit which was the perfect dessert to pair with a glass of La Dominique wine.